OMNY: Glitches

 In February 2020, the MTA warned that some customers using Apple Pay's Express Transit feature might be accidentally double-charged if they were using a MetroCard.
 This occurred when riders unintentionally had their phones in proximity to the OMNY readers.
 At that point, the issue was relatively rare, having been reported 30 times.
+Complaints also arose over the fact that riders who paid via credit card, debit card, or smart device did not get billed until several days after they had completed their trip.
+In June 2025, Visa Inc. fixed a glitch that caused the OMNY readers to attempt to charge some Visa credit-card holders multiple times for a single trip.
+Other glitches included reports of turnstiles not accepting valid OMNY cards, as well as free transfers not being provided even when riders used the same card or device for both legs of their trip.